varuntit101/backstage/plugins/catalog-backend/api-report.md

 import { Logger as Logger_2 } from 'winston';
 import { Organizations } from 'aws-sdk';
 import { PermissionAuthorizer } from '@backstage/plugin-permission-common';
+import { PermissionCondition } from '@backstage/plugin-permission-common';
+import { PermissionCriteria } from '@backstage/plugin-permission-common';
 import { PermissionRule } from '@backstage/plugin-permission-node';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { PluginEndpointDiscovery } from '@backstage/backend-common';